 What to See in Nidderdale

 The attractive market town of Pateley Bridge, with its colourful floral displays and friendly people, is the self-styled capital of Nidderdale.
-Set against a steep hillside, the town offers a wide variety of speciality shops, cosy tearooms and welcoming public houses.
+Set against a steep hillside, the town offers a wide variety of speciality including the world famous Oldest Sweet Shop, award winning butchers, cosy tearooms and welcoming public houses.

 Explore a little further and you will discover its hidden treasures.

 Visit the award-winning Nidderdale Museum, the Pateley Playhouse 'Little Theatre of the Dales' and the creative talents of a potter, jeweller, glassblower and others hard at work in the King Street Workshops on the site of The Old Workhouse.
 Traditions are also enthusiastically preserved with annual events such as the Nidderdale Agricultural Show held in late September and recognised as one of the country's finest.
 This is followed later in the week by the Pateley Bridge Walking Festival.

 There are many places to visit during your stay.
 In the upper Dale lies How Stean Gorge, an amazing limestone cleft, known locally as 'Little Switzerland'.
 Nearby is the Studfold Explore Discover and Learn Nature Trail where there is fun and adventure for all the family.
 Following the River Nidd upstream, above the village of Lofthouse, are caves and potholes that attract cavers from all around the country.
 At the head of the Dale are the reservoirs built to supply the city of Bradford at the start of the 20th century – look around and you will find the remains of the village that housed over 1000 workers during the construction of Scar House reservoir.